MarcoFele98/theory_of_mind/README.md

 # theory_of_mind
-This is the code I wrote for a group project at KOSMOS (Konstanz summer school modelling social and collective behaviour).
+This is the code I wrote for a group project at KOSMOS.

 ## Background